ZuhybDev/Alxikma_legacy_app/README.md

 ---

-_Thank you for checking out Al_xikma_winforms_app!
+_Thank you for checking out Al_xikma Management system!
 If you find this project useful, please consider starring the repository._